Additional Learning Outcomes

 All music graduate students must demonstrate basic keyboard skill before completing the degree program.

 Private music instruction in the student’s proficiency is required each semester.
 Music instruction is available in voice, keyboard, strings, brass, woodwind, percussion, and conducting.
 MU 646 Graduate Recital includes private music instruction.
-Ensemble credit includes Chamber Ensemble, Orchestra, or Accompaniment Practicum.
+Ensemble credit includes Chamber Ensemble, Symphonic Choir, Orchestra, or Accompaniment Practicum.

 Continuation in this graduate program is dependent upon an ongoing evaluation of the student’s abilities.
 Students must successfully complete a graduate music platform in their proficiency at the end of their first semester in the program.
 A student may be removed at any time from the program if, in the opinion of the faculty/administration, the student fails to perform satisfactorily or improve sufficiently in the appropriate skill, regardless of the student’s academic average in the program.